chrisgoringe/cg-image-filter/README.md

 ---

+## Global Options

+In the main Comfy options, under 'ImageFilter', there is a setting to turn on or off the sound played when one of these nodes activates.

 ## Image Filter

 The image filter node pauses execution of the workflow while you choose which, if any, of the images produced, you want to progress.